opatiny/micromouse/docs/electronics/generalElec.md

 ## Battery voltage measurement

 We want to add a voltage divider on the battery in order to measure the battery voltage and hence know when the battery is discharged.
+This requires reading an analog voltage -> ADC.

+## Encoders

+- we use an interrupt with a small routine that increases/decreases a counter depending on the spin direction

 ### Links